Clinical Placement Frequently Asked Questions

 Will I get to pick where I want to go for my clinicals?

 You are assigned to your clinical sites.
-Clinical sites may rotate each semester, predicated by the clinical specialty.
-Students are exposed to a variety of clinical agencies so they can begin to see the variety of ways in which nursing is practiced and health care is delivered.
+Clinical sites may rotate each semester, predicated by the clinical requirement.
+Students are exposed to a variety of clinical agencies so they can begin to see a multitude of ways in which nursing is practiced and health care is delivered.

 Will I be able to set up my own clinical experience?

-No. All clinical placements are arranged through the School of Nursing for the reasons mentioned above as well as to meet the clinical requirement needs of the BRN (Board of Registered Nursing) for eligibility to sit for the RN licensure test (NCLEX).
+No. All clinical placements are arranged through the School of Nursing to meet the clinical requirement needs of the BRN (Board of Registered Nursing) for eligibility to sit for the RN licensure exam (NCLEX).

 Will I be assigned close to my home?